-The project’s goal is to meet PMI’s objective of covering at least 85 percent of eligible structures found in all communes/districts targeted for spraying.
-The four main objectives of the PMI VectorLink Project for Madagascar are as follows:
+PMI VectorLink aims to spray at least 85 percent of eligible structures found in all communes/districts targeted for spraying.
+The four main objectives of the project in Madagascar include:

 - Strengthen the capacity of seasonal spray campaign supervisors and government officials in monitoring/supervision of IRS activities